daz4126/Nanny-State/README.md

 }
 ```

 As you can see, the `salutation` property is set to "Hello" initially and the `View` function is added to the `State` as usual.
 Let's take a closer look at the `changeSalutation` event handler.
-In the previous examples, the `Update` function was passed a new representation of the state, but in this example it is passed a *transformer function*.
-These are particularly useful when the new state is based on the previous state, as in this case.
+In the previous examples, the `state.Update` function was passed a new representation of the state with hard-coded values, but in this example the new value depends on the current value of the state.
+If the `salutation` property is "Hello" then it will change it to "Goodbye" and vice versa.

 All we we need to do now is start the Nanny State!: